fggo/python/README.md

         parameter_3, parameter_4, parameter_5):
 function body...
 ```
-- If your program or module has more than one function, you can separate each by two blank lines to make it easier to see where one function ends and the next one begins
+- if a module has more than 1 function, you can separate by 2 blank lines between functions
-- All import statements should be written at the beginning of a file. (exceptions are comments at the beginning of the file to describe the overall program)
+- all import statements should be at the beginning of a file.
+- exceptions are comments at the beginning of the file to describe the overall program

 # Classes
 - create objects with unique traits